Konrad869/Angular_Design/README.md

 Tech

-JobOffers is developed using following technologies:
+Angular_Design is developed using following technologies: